jerryrelmore/roundcube-forgot_password/README.md

      array __after__ `password`.

   `forgot_password` table will need to be created in RC installation's SQL database (e.g., `roundcubedb`).
+  See `SQL/forgot_password.sql` for the query to do so.

 ###### 1.1 Installation:
 Clone the repo to your `RC_INSTALL/plugins` directory, e.g.